Arirockdev/interactive-rating-commponent/README.md

 ## Welcome! 👋

-  This is the link for the challenge deploy.
+  This is the [Link](https://my-interactive-rating-component-main.netlify.app/) for the challenge deploy.